Only4Review/allotask/README.md

 * To run mini-ImageNet experiments:
 `python ./experiment/ImagenetExperiment.py`
 * For *infinite* budget, one needs to specify `no_tasks=-1` in the script.

+## Exemplar results
+We provide some experimental results in *results* which can be used to generate Figure 3A in the manuscript.
+We cannot provide all the results here due to the space limit.

 ## How to visualize the results
 * We provide visualization scripts used to generate figures in the submission:
   * `python ./utils/visual_inspection.py`